Catherine22/WebServices/README.md

 1. Get the certificate of kyfw.12306.cn and keep it in assets folder.
 You add this certificate to trusted CA list of client.<br>
 *After the end of the validity period, the certificate is no longer considered an acceptable.*

-2. Get the certificate of CA which trusts kyfw.12306.cn and keep it in assets folder.
-You add this certificate to trusted CA list of client.<br>
+2. Get the certificate of kyfw.12306.cn and keep it in assets folder.
+You add this certificate to the trusted CA list of client.<br>
-Normally, CA has a longer validity period.
+Normally, the CA of the department which sponsors a certain domain has a longer validity period than that domain.
+That's why this solution is recommended.

 **Android example**